ktraister/endless_waltz/endless_waltz/random/README.md

 #### /api/otp (POST)
 This route provides clients with raw one-time pads.
 The JSON body of the request should contain the "host" identifier, set either to "client or "server", denoting the requester's position in the EW Connection.
+All records accessed in this path are stored in the "otp_db" collection.

-If "server" is set, the db is queried for an item that is unlocked ({"LOCK": false}). a UUID and raw pad will be returned to the requestor, and the item in the db will be locked by setting {"LOCK": true}.
+If "server" is set, the db is queried for an item that is unlocked ({"LOCK": nil}). a UUID and raw pad will be returned to the requestor, and the item in the db will be locked by setting {"LOCK": true}.

 If "client" is set, the db is queried for an item that has the UUID matching the UUID in the JSON body.
 The raw pad in the record is then returned to the